jacobcode01/AutoIQ/README.md

 ## Solution
 - Built and deployed an ML pipeline predicting used-car prices from 2,800+ real Cars24 listings.
-- Benchmarked 6 models and a stacking ensemble, then selected a tuned XGBoost model using leakage-free pipelines.
+- Benchmarked 6 models and a stacking ensemble, then selected a tuned XGBoost with leakage-free pipelines.
 - Delivered price ranges via quantile regression instead of point estimates, giving users honest uncertainty.
 - Deployed the model through a Dockerized FastAPI service with a live frontend for real-time predictions.